SAP-archive/BUILD/Contributing.md

  * Use the [template](https://github.wdf.sap.corp/Norman/Norman/blob/master/bug_report_template.md)

-### Issue handling process
+### Bug handling process

-When an issue is reported, a committer will look at it and either confirm it as a real issue, close it if it is not an issue, or ask for more details.
-Approved issues are either assigned to a committer in GitHub or added to the backlog for future resolution.
-All issues remain open until they are fixed.
+When a bug is reported, a committer will look at it and either confirm it as a real bug, close it if it is not an bug, or ask for more details.
+Approved bugs are either assigned to a committer in GitHub or added to the backlog for future resolution.
+All bugs remain open until they are fixed.

-An issue that is about a real bug is closed as soon as the fix is committed.
+A bug that is about a real bug is closed as soon as the fix is committed.
 The closing comment explains which version(s) contain the fix.

 ### Usage of Labels

-Github offers labels to categorize issues.

-<i>This section will be updated when we have identified the labels we ar using for Project Norman.</i>
+The following labels have been centrally defined in GitHub for Project Norman projects:
++ 0 - Product Backlog
++ 4 - Ready
++ 5 - In Progress
++ 8 - Done
++ PBI
++ Release V1
++ Task
++ Technical Backlog Item
++ 7 - QA
++ 9 - Accepted
++ Bug
++ Epic
++ Feature Enhancment
++ High
++ Low
++ Mediem
++ Question
++ Risk/Limitation
++ User Story

+<i>If you create a new label, please submit it to the Project Norman Steering Committe for apporval.</i>

 ##<a name="How Do I Make Changes to Product Norman Sub-Projects?"></a>How Do I Make Changes to Product Norman Sub-Projects?